-Students who receive 3 or more points in the Academic Probation system may be allowed to continue under a "Continued Enrollment Contract."
+Students who receive 3 or more points in the Academic Probation system may be allowed to continue under a "-Academic Recovery Contract."
 Terms of the contract must be maintained or immediate dismissal may occur.
 The contract is administered through the Learning Commons.
-(Formerly LDRS001)
+Course Fee: There is a fee associated with this course.